 I grew up on Leberkäse and I could eat it as breakfast.
 The name “Leberkäse” is a misnomer, it does not contain liver or cheese, mainly pork, therefore some people call it Fleischkäse and in English “German meatloaf” Continue reading Leberkäse, a German street food

+A German cult fast food for sure, but when and where did it begin?
+And who invented the sauce?
 Both Berlin and Hamburg claim to have invented the Currywurst.
-However, Herta Heuwer from Berlin, who is said to have invented the Currywurst in 1949, has registered for a patent Don’t want to make your own sauce, you can buy it here: Supposedly Herta was so bored in her snack bar at Stuttgarter Platz, that she began to create a sauce with tomato paste and … Continue reading Who invented the Currywurst?
+However, Herta Heuwer from Berlin, who is said to have invented the Currywurst in 1949, has registered a patent Continue reading Who invented the Currywurst?

 I came about this tasty Grill Bratwurst strolling through the town of Eisenach in Thuringia.
 Born in Würzburg and growing up on Bratwurst from that region, I was intrigued about the this regional Bratwurst and the spices they use.
 Continue reading Thuringia Sausage/Thüringer Rostbratwurst

 As a child, I remember waking up on a Sunday morning to the smell of my mothers Bavarian Pork Roast in the oven.
 She would go to the early church service, and then roast the Schweinebraten while we were gone to the later mass.
 At noon we were ready to sit at the table or Mittagstisch.
-Usually you would sear the meat before placing it … Continue reading Bavarian Pork Roast from my Childhood
+Continue reading Bavarian Pork Roast from my Childhood